hotdoc/hotdoc_c_extension/README.md

 ### Install instructions:

 This extension uses the bindings of clang.
-It has been tested with clang-3.5, but it *might* work with other clang versions.
+It has been tested with clang-3.5 and clang 3.6.2, but it *might* work with other clang versions.

 To figure out the clang bindings that need to be installed, hotdoc also needs the "llvm-config" program to be in the PATH.